lyrx/gotcha/tutorial.md

 I want you to glide easily into these new programming paradigms.
-To make that happen, let us set up everything from scratch, so that you will get the chance to learn  about  a new framework with each step.
+To make that happen, let us set up everything from scratch, so that you will get the chance to learn about one new framework with each new step you do.

-So we will not look at the code inside this application, but set up a new and blank project and then gradually add the features currently implemented here.
-Only when you are familiar with the basics, you will return to this place here and look at the code.
+So we will not look at the code inside this application, but instead set up a new and blank project and then gradually add the features currently implemented here.
+Only when you are familiar with the basics, you should return to this place here and look at the code.

-I did my best to reach a good level in programming, but I am very sure that I am far from arriving at the optimum.
+So, when you went through the tutorial, please note: I did my best to reach a good level in programming, but I am very sure that I am far from arriving at the optimum.
+This project has been a learning project for me as well, and I tried to improve my skills in functional programming and web programming as much as was possible for me.
+I will be very happy if you profit from this as I could profit from it, and I will make me even happier if your feedback helps me to improve even more.

+## SBT ##

+We will set this up as a Scala project, using the build tool [SBT](https://www.scala-sbt.org/).
+Do not worry about SBT!
+It is a complex tool, although is is based on very few (but very abstract) concepts.
+The tool is powerfull, but often you will have a hard time trying to accomplish only easy tasks.